By Shyam Verma

 curl http://localhost:8931/sse

-If you develop in containers and need browser automation, give playwright-mcp-wrapper a try.
+If you develop in containers and need browser automation, the repo is at playwright-mcp-wrapper.
+Issues and PRs welcome.